BugSplat-Git/bugsplat-react/README.md

 }
 ```

-In the root of your project, import `init` from `bugsplat-react` and
+In the root of your project, import your project's `package.json`.
+Use it's
-`package.json` locally.
-Use it's `name`, `database`, and `version` properties
-to initialize the BugSplat client for sending crashes.
-This will instantiate
+`name`, `database`, and `version` properties to initialize the BugSplat client
-a new client instance and store it internally.
+for sending crashes.
+This will instantiate a new client instance and store it internally.

 ```jsx
 // src/index.tsx